+REBEKAH CLOCKER, Lecturer in Mathematics and Developmental Studies.
+B.A.
+University of No.

 REBEKAH CLOCKER, Lecturer in Mathematics and Developmental Studies, B.A., University of Nebraska, 1962.

-ROSA COMMISSO, Lecturer in Modern Languages/Spanish, B.A., M.A., The University of Akron, 1981.
+ROSA COMMISSO, Lecturer in Modern Languages/Spanish, B.A., M.A., The University of Akron,

+1981.
 Lecturer/Coordinator, Kent State University.

-LAURA CONLEY, Lecturer in Communication, B.S., M.S., The University of Akron, 1982.
-Part-Time Academic Advisor.

-MARTHA A. CONRAD, Lecturer in Nursing, B.S.N., The Ohio State University; M.S.N., The
+MARTHA A. CONRAD, Lecturer in Nursing, B.S.N., The Ohio State University; M.S.N., The University.

-University of Akron, 1982.
-Family Health Nurse Specialist; Vice President of Educational

-Services, Autumn Enterprises.
+MARTHA A. CONRAD, Lecturer in Nursing, B.S.N., The Ohio State University; M.S.N., The University of Akron, 1982.
+Family Health Nurse Specialist; Vice President of Educational Services, Autumn Enterprises.